Will Construction Costs Decrease in 2025

 5. New Building Codes and More Attention to Resiliency Will Improve Construction Quality But May Increase Costs

 Last but not least, the latest edition of the International Building Code contains essential enhancements for building safety, efficiency, and comfort.
-Many new-construction developers will begin implementing them this year and next if they haven’t already.
-This is a good thing for building owners and users.
+If they haven’t already, many new construction developers will begin implementing them this year and next.
+This is good news for building owners and users.

 However, many builders believe — with good reason — that these enhancements will increase final construction costs.
 How much depends on who you ask, but few experts believe stricter building codes lead to lower expenses.